 Austin Bar Veterans Assistance Programs

 In addition, the Austin Bar may be able to provide additional legal assistance to veterans who qualify.
-Every veteran who attends the Free Legal Advice Clinic for Veterans must complete an intake application in order to verify qualification.
+Every veteran who attends the Free Legal Advice Clinic for Veterans (whether in-person or virtual) must complete an intake application in order to verify qualification.

 CLICK HERE to complete an online intake application and apply for our services.

 Legal advice is provided in the following areas: divorce, child support, custody, consumer, contracts, criminal, wills, estate planning, guardianship, probate, housing, landlord/tenant, and bankruptcy.

-If you are a veteran seeking assistance for legal matters unrelated to military issues (divorce, business start-up, drafting a will or an estate plan, criminal matters, etc.), call the Lawyer Referral Service to find out if you qualify for a 20% discount on legal work.
+If you are an income ineligible veteran seeking assistance for legal matters unrelated to military issues (divorce, business start-up, drafting a will or an estate plan, criminal matters, etc.), call the Lawyer Referral Service to find out if you qualify for a 20% discount on legal work.
 To find a lawyer in the Austin area, call 512.472.8303, or 866.303.8303.

 Do you have a question about your benefits or discharge?
 Contact Benefits Counselor Julie Puzan at 512.389.1010 x59012 for more information.